kien271220/LoggerModule/README.md

 - cmake --build .

 # 2. Run
-- Navigate to LoggerModule/build/Debug/
+- For Windows: Navigate to LoggerModule/build/Debug/ and run main.exe
-- Run the binary
+- For Linux: Navigate to build/Debug/ and run main